YanceyOfficial/natsuha-weather/README.md

-# Natsuha Weather for Wechat Mini Program
+# Natsuha Weather for WeChat Mini Program

 An awesome weather app for WeChat mini program.